mk-fg/fgtk/README.md

 massive spam/noise is highly undesirable, rarely useful, and usually redundant and/or a bug (e.g. stuck loop with logging call in it).

+Has other filtering options as well, e.g. `-e/--regexp` to only match/rate-limit known noise, or `-t/--drop-timespan` to only start logging stuff after some grace period (to e.g. drop errors on brief net hiccups but start logging if they persist).

 [pv]: https://www.ivarch.com/programs/pv.shtml
 [token bucket]: https://en.wikipedia.org/wiki/Token_bucket